Understanding the Ethnic Nose Job – Features of Non-Caucasian Noses

 Ethnic Nose Issues and Concerns

-When Rhinoplasty surgery was originally developed, it was based on features and characteristics of the traditional Caucasian nose.
+was originally developed, it was based on features and characteristics of the traditional Caucasian nose.
 The fact that most patients were Caucasian was probably the reason behind developing the procedure to primarily suit their aesthetic and cosmetic needs.
-However, times have changed and with globalisation has arrived the development of specialised niche surgery and better technology.
+However, times have changed.

-Ethnic Nose procedures have become more accessible, and social perception changed in a positive manner.
-Today, a nose job is not taboo, and more and more women & men decide to undergo rhinoplasty.
-Non-Caucasian women are among them, especially ladies of Middle Eastern and Asian descent in Australia.
-As the demand for nose jobs has increased, so did the need to ensure the procedure perfectly accommodates the specific needs of each ethnicity.
+Ethnic Nose procedures have become more accessible, and social perception changed.
+Plastic and cosmetic surgery is not as taboo as it used to be.
+As the demand for Nose Surgeries has increased, so needs to ensure the procedure accommodates the specific needs of each ethnicity.

 The main concern, of course, was how to perform ethnic rhinoplasty without impairing the delicate balance of facial features that define patients of a certain descent.